 Q: Will putting ice cubes add enough oxygen to my aquarium?

-At first, you have to know the cause of the lack of oxygenation in your tank.
+First, you have to know the cause of the lack of oxygenation in your tank.
 When the temperature rises because of the weather, it results in a reduced oxygen level.
 If that’s the reason, you can put some ice cubes in a bag and the bag in the aquarium.

 In that way, the ice will neutralize the water temperature and stop oxygen reduction.
 But it won’t add oxygen to the water.